sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ---

 # Why learn Elixir?
-In an ocean of programming languages, what does this language bring to the table?
-Well, lets start this by noting that Elixir consistently ranks as one of the most loved programming languages.
+What does this language bring to the table in an ocean of programming languages?
+Well, let us start by noting that not only does Elixir consistently rank as one of the most loved programming languages in the yearly [Stack Overflow Developer Survey](https://survey.stackoverflow.co/2022/#overview) (*getting second place, just below Rust, in last year's survey*), but [Phoenix](https://www.phoenixframework.org/), a web framework written in Elixir, ranked as the most loved framework in the same survey last year, effectively obliterating every JavaScript framework by more than ten percentual points.

+But why are developers so happy with Elixir?

 ## 1. Distributed systems and concurrency
-We might have noticed that distributed software is becoming normalized as new languages implement new ways to deal with concurrency in a safe manner.
-This is important because some years ago, a single CPU might have been enough, but today, that's most definitely not the case, even with efficient multi-threading.
+Distributed software is becoming normalized as new languages implement new ways to deal with concurrency in a safe manner.
+This is important because some years ago, a single CPU might have been enough, but today, that's most definitely not the case, even with efficient multi-threading and low-level management.

 In [Elixir: The Documentary](https://www.youtube.com/watch?v=lxYFOM3UJzo), creator José Valim explains that traditional languages are sometimes bottlenecked in terms of performance and scalability because they were not designed to deploy distributed programs.

 Elixir tries to solve this problem by allowing the building of scalable, fault-tolerant, and distributed applications.
 It achieves this through its support for concurrency and parallelism, fault-tolerance mechanisms, and distributed computing capabilities.

-In this same mini documentary, Stefan Kellner, CEO of Qixxit, mentions a critical aspect of Elixir; a system involving thousands of active connections at the same time can be deployed using Elixir, and it will result in an extremely resilient implementation.
+In this same mini-documentary, Stefan Kellner, CEO of Qixxit, mentions a critical aspect of Elixir; a system involving thousands of active simultaneous connections can be deployed using Elixir and will result in a highly resilient implementation.

-This is important since systems will only get more complex and have more moving parts as we expand; we will need battle horses that are able to process multiple connections, in a fast manner, and without errors.
+This is important since systems will only get more complex and have more moving parts as we expand; we will need battle horses that can process multiple connections quickly and infallibly.

 ## 2. Functional programming
 When talking about programming paradigms, we have four relevant options:
 - **Imperative:** Describes the sequence of steps a program must take to accomplish a task.
-- **Procedural:** Organizes code into procedures (also known as functions or subroutines) that can be called to perform specific tasks.
+- **Procedural:** Organizes code into procedures (_also known as functions or subroutines_) that can be called to perform specific tasks.
 - **Object-oriented:** Models programs as a collection of objects that interact with each other.
-Objects are instances of classes, which encapsulate data (*attributes*) and behaviors (*methods*).
+Objects are instances of classes that encapsulate data (*attributes*) and behaviors (*methods*).
-- **Functional:** Computation is based on the evaluation of mathematical functions and the avoidance of mutable state and side effects.
+- **Functional:** Computation is based on the evaluation of mathematical functions and the avoidance of mutable states and side effects.
 Functional programming promotes immutability, recursion, and higher-order functions.
 - **Multi-paradigm:** A combination of two or more paradigms.

-If we learned programming using Python, chances are, we have only been exposed to Object-Oriented programming.
-OOP requires a specific way of thinking about writing code, and that sticks with us the more we write in a language using OOP.
+If we learned to program using Python, chances are, we have only been exposed to Object-Oriented programming; OOP requires a specific way of thinking about writing code, which sticks with us the more we write in a language using OOP.

-Elixir on the other hand, is a functional language, meaning it uses functional programming.
-This paradigm is entirely different from OOP to the very bones, thus it requires a different way of thinking when solving problems.
+Conversely, Elixir is a functional language, meaning it uses functional programming.
+This paradigm is entirely different from OOP to the very bones; thus, it requires a different way of thinking when solving problems.

-Shifting from OOP to functional programming is not easy, but there are a number of advantages:
+Shifting from OOP to functional programming is not easy, but there are several advantages:
-- Many high-performing concurrent languages such as Scala, Haskell and Erlang use functional programming.
-If we already have knowledge about the paradigm, learning a new language of the same nature is much easier.
+- Many high-performing concurrent languages like Scala, Haskell, and Erlang use functional programming.
+Learning a new language of the same nature is much easier if we are already familiar with the paradigm.
-- It provides a different way to think about approaching and solving problems, because, in the end, programming is just that: solving problems.
+- It provides a different way to think about approaching and solving problems because, in the end, programming is just that: solving problems.

 ## 3. Scalability and performance
 Elixir has lightweight processes, preemptive scheduling, and a garbage collection mechanism that can handle millions of processes with low latency.
-It was designed to handle large interconnected systems from the ground up, and scale them in a virtually limitless manner.
+It was designed to handle large interconnected systems from the ground up and scale them virtually limitlessly.

 ## 4. Inheritance from a titan
-Erlang is a language developed by Ericsson originally designed for telecoms switching.
+Erlang is a language developed by Ericsson, originally designed for telecom switching.
 Its main emphasis is on building extremely robust and fault-tolerant distributed applications that can quickly adapt to changing requirements.
-Erlang has built-in support for concurrency, so huge numbers of requests can be serviced simultaneously and single software errors can be easily contained.
+Erlang has built-in concurrency support so that massive requests can be serviced simultaneously, and single software errors can be easily contained.

-Elixir is built based on Erlang, and it also runs on the same VM called BEAM.
+Elixir is built based on Erlang and runs on the same VM called BEAM.
 This makes a statement; Elixir will handle even the most demanding tasks.
-Additionally, Elixir inherits Erlang's OTP, a set of libraries and design principles providing middle-ware to develop concurrent systems.
+Additionally, Elixir inherits Erlang's OTP by default, a set of libraries and design principles providing middle-ware to develop concurrent systems.

 ## 5. Syntax
 Elixir's syntax is based on Ruby.
-It's extremely readable and expressive, while at the same having all the functional programming advantages.
-Elixir has useful syntactical elements such as the pipe operator `|>` used to chain functions, and pattern matching that allow us to destructure data structures and match them against specific patterns.
+It's highly readable and expressive while having all the functional programming advantages.
+Elixir has practical syntactical elements such as the pipe operator `|>` used to chain functions, as well as pattern matching that allows us to destructure data structures and match them against specific patterns.

 Overall, Elixir's syntax is easy to learn, write, read, and debug.

 ## 6. Adoption
-Elixir is an emerging language, which means that its adoption is not up there with more popular languages.
-However, companies that do use Elixir, tackle very specific & complex problems with it:
+Elixir is an emerging language, meaning its adoption is not up there with more popular languages.
+However, companies that do use Elixir tackle very specific & complex problems with it:
 - **Discord:** A popular voice and text chat application for gamers using Elixir and Erlang to power their real-time communication infrastructure, infallibly handling massive amounts of concurrent users.
 - **Pinterest**: A social media platform that allows users to discover and save ideas for their projects and interests.
-They implemented Elixir to scale-up their real-time notification system.
+They implemented Elixir to scale up their real-time notification system.
 - **PepsiCo:** A multinational food and beverage corporation using Elixir for their entire supply chain management system.
 - **WhatsApp:** A popular messaging app using Elixir and Erlang for their real-time communication infrastructure.
 - **Motorola:** A multinational telecommunications company using Elixir for handling massive volumes of video data in their video security and analytics platform.
-- **Financial Times:** A British daily business newspaper using the Absinthe framework in Elixir, and Elixir’s meta-programming ability to create DSLs (*Domain Specific Languages*).
+- **Financial Times:** A British daily business newspaper using the Absinthe framework in Elixir and Elixir’s meta-programming ability to create DSLs (*Domain Specific Languages*).
-- **Toyota Connected:** A mobility & transportation subsidiary of Toyota Motor Corporation, using Elixir in their Mobility Service Platform (*MSPF*) which connects their cars, allowing them to send real-time events.
+- **Toyota Connected:** A mobility & transportation subsidiary of Toyota Motor Corporation, using Elixir in their Mobility Service Platform (*MSPF*), which connects their cars, allowing them to send real-time events.
-- **Phoenix framework:** A a web framework for the Elixir programming language that is designed to help developers build high-performance, scalable web applications.
+- **Phoenix framework:** A web framework for the Elixir programming language designed to help developers build high-performance, scalable web applications.

-We can see that most of the applications are centered around high-traffic, concurrent, complex systems that require solid performance and fault-tolerance even in the most demanding production environments.
+Most applications are centered around high-traffic, concurrent, complex systems that require solid performance and fault tolerance even in the most demanding production environments.

 ## 7. Community
-Even though Elixir is not as popular as other languages, it has an active community filled up with enthusiasts and experts constantly providing information on the latest and greatest.
+Even though Elixir is not as popular as other languages, it has an active community filled with enthusiasts and experts constantly providing information on the latest and greatest.

 Also, it's open source.
-Adding that to the fact that the language is still niche, we can focus on learning Elixir and even making requests to submit new ideas.
+Adding to the fact that the language is still niche, we can focus on learning Elixir and even submitting new packages to Hex or making pull requests to submit new source code.

 Now that we're hopefully convinced that Elixir is a great language to learn and has huge potential, we can start by making some preparations.

+## 8. Package repository
+Elixir uses Hex as its package manager.
+All Hex packages are available on the [official Hex packages page](https://hex.pm/packages).
+As of the writing of this article, there are 16k+ packages available, with over 9bn total downloads.

+There are packages tailored for everything: from JSON parsing to SSL verification to mime-type handling to documentation generation, and of course, packages tailored for concurrent systems design such as [GenServer](https://hexdocs.pm/elixir/1.12/GenServer.html), [Task](https://hexdocs.pm/elixir/1.12/Task.html), [Flow](https://hex.pm/packages/flow), and [Broadway](https://hex.pm/packages/broadway).

+Another great thing about Hex is that it supports [private packages](https://hex.pm/docs/private) for organizations via a modest paid subscription.
+We can publish private packages to Hex.pm that only our organization members can access and download.
+With our organization, we get a repository namespace on Hex.pm so that our private packages will not conflict with packages in the global public repository.

+Overall, Elixir's Hex is fully-featured and supported by thousands of developers across the globe.

 ---

 # What to expect
-Elixir is not hard to learn, specially when coming from a functional programming context.
+Elixir is relatively easy to learn, especially when coming from a functional programming context.
 However, if we're dealing with a more complex system, grasping and implementing concepts such as concurrency and parallelism, processes, macros, and some functional programming aspects, can be challenging.

-In this segment, we'll focus on learning the fundamentals, while introducing some general concepts around functional programming.
+In this segment, we'll focus on learning the fundamentals while introducing some general concepts around functional programming.

-Another thing to mention is that we'll be be using Mix for project creation, compilation, and running purposes.
-This will save us some time, since most of the boilerplate components of a typical Elixir project will be handled for us.
+Another thing to mention is that we'll be using Mix for project creation, compilation, and running purposes.
+This will save us some time since most of the boilerplate components of a typical Elixir project will be handled for us.

 ---